AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 Sentiment shows whether the AI model describes the brand positively, neutrally, or negatively.

-AI points out the brand’s advantages, recommends it, or describes it as a good fit for the user’s need.
+AI points out the advantages of the brand, recommends it, or describes it as a good fit for the user’s needs.

 Example: